Join the RHS today and support our charitable work

 Blossom wilt is a fungal disease of trees, especially fruit trees, caused by the fungi Monilinia laxa and M. fructigena.
 The two fungi are very closely related and indistinguishable to the naked eye.
-M. laxa more commonly causes blossom wilt on pears and stone fruit, and a specific form, M. laxa f. sp. mali is restricted to apples.
-M. fructigena more commonly causes the disease known as brown rot in the fruit.
+M. laxa is the most common cause of blossom wilt on pears and stone fruit, whilst a specific form, M. laxa f. sp. mali is restricted to apples.
+Whilst occasionally causing blossom wilt, M. fructigena more commonly causes the disease known as brown rot in the fruit.

 Many tree fruit are affected, including apples, pears, plums, cherries, nectarines, peaches, apricots, and ornamental varieties.

 The damage begins at flowering time in mid-spring, but becomes more obvious as shoots die back in late spring and early summer.

 There are no fungicides labelled specifically to control blossom wilt.
 On ornamental trees only, fungicides applied for other purposes, such as powdery mildew or rust control, may give some incidental control though this is not claimed by the manufacturers.

 Fungicides for gardeners (Adobe Acrobat pdf document outlining fungicides available to gardeners)

 Chemicals: using a sprayer